-E.4.1 For the removal of inorganic salts, weigh accurately about 5 g of the material in a 150-mL squat beaker.
-Extract with 50 mL of hot 90 % ethanol by heating on the steam bath for about 2 min stirring and breaking up any hard lumps with a glass rod flattened at the end.
+E.4.1 For the removal of inorganic salts, weigh accurately about 5 g of the material in a 150-ml squat beaker.
+Extract with 50-ml of hot 90 % ethanol by heating on the steam bath for about 2 min stirring and breaking up any hard lumps with a glass rod flattened at the end.

-Allow the solid matter to settle and decant the hot alcoholic solution through a sintered glass filter funnel (porosity 4) fitted to a 500-mL Buchner flask to which suction is applied.
-Repeat the extraction in a similar manner with five further consecutive 30-mL quantities of boiling 90 % ethanol.
+E.4.2 Allow the solid matter to settle and decant the hot alcoholic solution through a sintered glass filter funnel (porosity 4) fitted to a 500-ml Buchner flask to which suction is applied.
+Repeat the extraction in a similar manner with five further consecutive 30-ml quantities of boiling 90 % ethanol.
 Pass each extract in turn through the filter into the flask.

-E.4.2 Transfer quantitatively all the combined filtrate from the Buchner flask to a 1-L separating funnel and rinse the flask four times with 40-mL quantities of distilled water, transferring each wash in turn to the separating funnel.
-Add 100 mL of petroleum ether, swirl gently to ensure adequate mixing and allow the two phases to separate.
-Run off the aqueous alcoholic layer into a second separating funnel, and extract with 75 mL of petroleum ether.
-Repeat the extraction of the aqueous alcoholic phase in the third separating funnel with a further 75 mL of petroleum ether.
+E.4.3 Transfer quantitatively all the combined filtrate from the Buchner flask to a 1-L separating funnel and rinse the flask four times with 40-ml quantities of distilled water, transferring each wash in turn to the separating funnel.
+Add 100-ml of petroleum ether, swirl gently to ensure adequate mixing and allow the two phases to separate.
+Run off the aqueous alcoholic layer into a second separating funnel, and extract with 75-ml of petroleum ether.
+Repeat the extraction of the aqueous alcoholic phase in the third separating funnel with a further 75-ml of petroleum ether.
 Combine the three ether extracts in the first separating funnel.
 Rinse each of the two empty funnels with a few millilitres petroleum ether and add the rinsing to the combined ether extracts.

-E.4.3 Wash the combined ether extracts and rinsing (see E.4.2) with four successive 50-mL portions of 70 % ethyl alcohol, shaking and removing the alcoholic phase each time.
-Transfer the ether layer in stages to a tared flask and evaporate off the solvent.
-Add 10 mL of acetone and evaporate off the solvent.
+E.4.4 Wash the combined ether extracts and rinsing (see E.4.3) with four successive 50-ml portions of 70 % ethyl alcohol, shaking and removing the alcoholic phase each time.
+Transfer the ether layer in stages to a preweighed flask and recover the solvent.
+Add 10-ml of acetone and evaporate off the solvent using a stream of nitrogen.
 Rotate the flask on a steam bath during the operation.
 Cool the flask to about 60 °C to 65 °C, gently blow out the last traces of solvent with a current of dry air, cool in a desiccator and weigh.